zNaLa/docs/docs/FAQ-doc2.md

 ## Rythm Links
 -----
 ### I have encountered an issue with Rythm!
-If you have encountered an issue with Rythm, you can use the links below to help you fix any of those issues.
+If you have encountered an issue with Rythm, you can use the links below to help you fix any of those issues:
 + [Basic Troubleshooting](/basic_troubleshooting)
 + [Audio Troubleshooting](/audio_troubleshooting)
 + [Mobile Troubleshooting](/mobile_troubleshooting)